Question / Problem:

 A fundamental aspect of how SQL Server works is that statistics are used to decide the most efficient query plan to retrieve the data requested in a query.
 By default, SQL Server automatically updates statistics.
 In SQL Server 2014 and earlier, these automatic updates only happen once 20% of the contents of the table have been modified.
 For larger tables this is not frequent enough to keep accurate statistics efficient query plans.
 Less efficient query plans can result in high CPU usage, large memory grants, and more blocking.

-Note that while this article is primarily focused on SQL Server 2014 and earlier, in some circumstances there can still be value in scheduling more frequent statistics updates even in later versions of SQL.
+Note that while this article is primarily focused on SQL Server 2014 and earlier, in some circumstances there can still be value in a DBA deciding to schedule more frequent statistics updates even in later versions of SQL.